d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn.md

 the current and past tokens,
 thus we shift the original sequence by one token as the labels.
+Bengio et al. first proposed
+to use a neural network for language modeling :cite:`Bengio.Ducharme.Vincent.ea.2003`.
-Now we illustrate how RNNs can be used to build a language model.
+In the following we illustrate how RNNs can be used to build a language model.
-Let the minibatch size be 1, and the sequence of the text be "machine".
+Let the minibatch size be one, and the sequence of the text be "machine".
 To simplify training in subsequent sections, we tokenize text into characters rather than words and consider a *character-level language model*.